 Special focus in the treatment of elite and recreational athletes to optimize a functional return to their sport.
 Assessment and treatment of athletic injuries such as ligament sprains, bursitis, tendonitis and muscle strains.
 Treatment involves sport specific rehabilitation, taping and bracing

-Physiotherapy for Women’s Health can address issues in many phases of a woman’s life.
+Physiotherapy for women’s health/pelvic health can address issues in many phases of a woman’s life.
 From back care during pregnancy, to post-partum education, and treatment for disorders such as Sacro-iliac joint strain, to Diastasis Recti (separation of the abdominal muscles) and mastitis.
 Pelvic floor re-education can be invaluable during any phase of life for bladder incontinence, prolapse, and certain types of pelvic pain.
 Physiotherapy also encompasses optimization of bone health through healthy exercise choices for people with osteoporosis.

 Electrotherapy treatments including